Northlake, Illinois: Education

 Triton College is the designated community college.

 Centerpoint Preserve

 The Centerpoint Preserve (Grant Park) is a 32 acre preserve that was donated to the City of Northlake by Centerpoint Properties.
 Located in the heart of Northlake, Centerpoint Preserve has become the center of activity for the city.
 The park has a walking/bicycle path and a dog park.
 Along the walking path there are many different workout stations for pull ups, wall hurdles, squat bars, sit-up benches and there is also beautiful metal art work along the path.
 The park is monitored by several cameras, and the Northlake police department surveys the area often, making it a safe place to work out at night.
 The city also has plans for a picnic area with running water.

+Transportation

+Pace provides bus service on routes 309, 318, 319 and 330 connecting Northlake to destinations across the region.